giantswarm/docs/src/content/advanced/gitops/apps/add_app_template.md

 Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about how to properly create the respective ConfigMaps or Secrets.

-In case you used `kubectl gs` command you realized the output is an App Custom Resource plus the Config Map.
+In case you used `kubectl gs` command you realized the output is an App Custom Resource plus the ConfigMap.
 In case you want to manage the values in plain YAML, you could rely on the ConfigMap generator feature of [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#generating-resources).

 __Warning__: It can not be used for the Secrets as they need to be encrypted before commit into the Git Repository.
 Refer to our [adding an App](./add_appcr.md) docs to check how to add and encrypt a Secret.

-1. Now it is time to create the `kustomization.yaml` file, adding the optional Secret/Config Map as resources and/or using a ConfigMapGenerator to manage plain configuration:
+1. Now it is time to create the `kustomization.yaml` file, adding the optional Secret/ConfigMap as resources and/or using a ConfigMapGenerator to manage plain configuration:

     ```yaml
     apiVersion: kustomize.config.k8s.io/v1beta1